velipso/sink/docs/lib.md

 it can safely serialize *any* sink value.
 See: [Pickle Binary Format](https://github.com/voidqk/sink/blob/master/docs/pickle.md).

+Note: Pickling completely ignores host user data attached to lists and cannot be used to copy or marshal user objects in the host environment.

 | Function            | Description                                                               |
 |---------------------|---------------------------------------------------------------------------|
 | `pickle.json a`     | Converts a *non-circular* sink value `a` to a serialized string in JSON   |